nielssp/nielssp.dk/content/pages/guis/gnome-1.2/screenshots.md

 ### Appearance

-The <q>Theme selector</q> makes it possible to switch between a number of preinstalled GTK+ themes, but unlike in KDE 1 there is no easy way to change the colors.
+The &ldquo;Theme selector&rdquo; makes it possible to switch between a number of preinstalled GTK+ themes, but unlike in KDE 1 there is no easy way to change the colors.
 Similarly the window manager Sawfish also comes preinstalled with a small number of themes.

 <figure>
 <div class="gallery">